Caesarean section

 In 2012, about 23 million C-sections were done globally.
 The international healthcare community has previously considered the rate of 10% and 15% ideal for caesarean sections.
-Some evidence finds a higher rate of 19% may result in better outcomes.
+Some evidence finds that a higher rate of 19% may result in better outcomes.
 More than 45 countries globally have C-section rates less than 7.5%, while more than 50 have rates greater than 27%.
 Efforts are being made to both improve access to and reduce the use of C-section.
 In the United States as of 2017, about 32% of deliveries are by C-section.

 The surgery has been performed at least as far back as 715 BC following the death of the mother, with the baby occasionally surviving.
-A popular idea is that the Roman statesman Julius Caesar was born via caesarean section and is the namesake of the procedure, but if this is the true etymology, it is based on a misconception: until the modern era, C-sections seem to have been invariably fatal to the mother, and Caesar's mother Aurelia not only survived her son's birth but lived for nearly 50 years afterward.
+A popular idea is that the Roman statesman Julius Caesar was born via caesarean section and is the namesake of the procedure, but if this is the true etymology, it is probably based on a misconception: until the modern era, C-sections seem to have been invariably fatal to the mother, and Caesar's mother Aurelia not only survived her son's birth but lived for nearly 50 years afterward.
 There are many ancient and medieval legends, oral histories, and historical records of laws about C-sections around the world, especially in Europe, the Middle East and Asia.
 The first recorded successful C-section (where both the mother and the infant survived) was allegedly performed on a woman in Switzerland in 1500 by her husband, Jacob Nufer, though this was not recorded until 8 decades later.
 With the introduction of antiseptics and anesthetics in the 19th century, the survival of both the mother and baby, and thus the procedure, became significantly more common.